flutter/website/src/docs/resources/faq.md

 adopted Dart for the framework and widgets.
-Flutter used four primary dimensions for evaluation, and considered the needs of framework authors, developers, and end-users.
+Flutter used four primary dimensions for evaluation, and considered the needs of framework authors, developers, and end users.
 We found many languages met some requirements, but Dart scored highly on all of our evaluation dimensions and met all our requirements and criteria.